NowSquare/Agent-AI/CURSOR-README.md

 ## MCP Tools (Server-Side) and Model Tool-Calling

+> Hard requirement: Any prompt that expects a structured JSON response MUST use model-side tool-calling (function schema) or an equivalent schema-bound mechanism.
+Do not rely on natural-language instructions like "Return JSON: { ... }" alone; reasoning-capable models will sometimes emit prose or partial JSON.
+Enforce schemas via `App\Services\LlmClient` (see `getToolFunctionForPrompt()` + `hasToolForPrompt()`).

 ### Available Safe Tools (bounded)
 - get_datetime: current time in timezone/format
 - head_url: HEAD request (status + headers)